luwangg/nixtalk/slides/slides.md

 # Recap

-* Nix is a package manager
+* Nix is a package manager, and build system coordinator
 * Packages are immutable
 * builds are isolated
 * ... are atomic